zzzprojects/docs/dapper-plus.net/pages/getting-started/licensing.md

 DapperPlusManager.AddLicense(licenseName, licenseKey);
 ```

-Ensure you **DO NOT** store the license name and key under the same section we previously recommended, `Z.EntityFramework.Extensions`.
+**ENSURE** you **DO NOT** store the license name and key under the same section we previously recommended, `Z.EntityFramework.Extensions`.
 Otherwise, the LicenseManager will also automatically add this invalid license.

-### Recommendations
-- Use the config file to store your license name and license key.
-- **Web App:** Use Application_Start in global.asax to activate your license.
-- **WinForm App:** Use the main thread method to activate your license.
-- **Win Service:** Use the OnStart method to activate your license.

-> The AddLicense must be set before the first call to the library.
-Otherwise, the monthly trial will start.

 ## How can I check if my license is valid?